-Illness and other health conditions - There are no nutritional reasons to deny infants breast milk unless they have special health problems such as galactosemia, maple syrup urine disease and phenylketonuria (PKU), very rare metabolic conditions.
-In the case of phenylketonuria, because of the low content of phenylalanine in human milk, some carefully monitored breastfeeding is possible.
+Illness and other health conditions - There are no nutritional reasons to deny infants breast milk unless they have special health problems such as classic galactosemia.
+Infants with other inborn errors of metabolism like phenylketonuria (PKU) and maple syrup urine disease, very rare metabolic conditions can receive breastmilk with very close monitoring.